Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Algorithmic Pricing and Bidding: A Multi-Agent Reinforcement Learning Approach

-The analysis also reveals an additional interesting result---the monopoly prices decrease with $\theta$.
-This counterintuitive result is in the opposite direction of the competition prices analyzed in Section \ref{sec:theory}.
-The main intuition is that when $\theta=0$, every consumer considers both products, and because of the consumer's idiosyncratic preferences, the monopolist has two chances to compete with the outside option.
-However, when $\theta=1$, the monopolist only has one product to sell (because every consumer only consider one product from the first link).
-In this sense, the outside option becomes more competitive when $\theta=1$, forcing the monopolist to decrease the price and obtain a lower profit margin.
+Appendix \ref{sec:appendix_theoretical_collusion} provides the detailed proof.
+Unlike the case of full competition, collusive prices decrease with $\theta$.
+When $\theta=0$, all consumers consider both products, and because of the consumer's idiosyncratic preferences, the monopolist has two chances to compete with the outside option.
+However, when $\theta=1$, the monopolist only has one product to sell (because every consumer only considers one product from the first link).
+In this sense, the outside option becomes stronger when $\theta=1$, forcing the monopolist to decrease the price and obtain a lower profit margin.

-This downward sloping impact of $\theta$ for the collusive model helps explain the crossing of the competitive prices and collusive prices.
-First, in the limiting case where $\theta=1$, the monopoly price $\mathbf{p}^M$ is equal to the benchmark price $\mathbf{p}^{oN}$, which is lower than competitive prices $\mathbf{p}^{N}$ because there are no ad costs that increase prices.
-When $\theta=0$ however, the collusive prices are higher than the full competition prices because the ad auctions do not affect the pricing competition as there is no ad cost, and competition leads to lower prices in this case.
-Effectively, we see that search costs and ad auctions create an interaction where collusive prices do not behave as we would intuitively expect.

-Because the algorithmic prices are expected to be between the theoretical collusive and fully competitive prices, this analysis shows that we expect to find a value of $\theta$ for which algorithmic pricing will lead to prices that are lower than competitive, and this would benefit consumers.
+In the limit when $\theta=1$, we prove the following: \begin{lemma} \textbf{Limiting case} When $\theta=1$, the monopoly price $\mathbf{p}^M$ is equal to the competitive price without advertising $\mathbf{p}^{oN}$, i.e., $\mathbf{p}^M=\mathbf{p}^{oN}$. \end{lemma} This holds because when \(\theta=1\), consumers in both cases consider only one product, giving both the competitive seller and monopolist the same objective with zero ad costs.